BujakiAttila/CitySuggestionAPI/README.md

 ## API Documentation

-The API documentation is also available via the application:
+The API documentation is also available in the application:

 `http://localhost:8080/swagger-ui.html`